At the Barr Center, our approach to knee joint pain relief begins and ends with our patients.

 Call us at 757-578-2260 or email us at [email protected] to get started on relieving your knee pain.
 To learn more about the anatomy of the knee and the causes of knee pain, visit our blog articles below for more information.

 Other pain management conditions we treat are: Neck Pain, Shoulder Pain, Back Pain, and Hip Pain.
-We often use Regenerative Medicine and Physical Therapy in our treatments.
+We often use Regenerative Medicine, and sometimes combine physical therapy, in our pain management treatments.